nibalizer/alphabot/README.txt

 		- When a user is kicked, trailbot scolds the kicker for being harsh.

 		- When a user joins the channel, trailbot greets the user appropriately.
+		  Note that once you've been greeted, trailbot remembers your nick so you won't be greeted again.

 		- When a user leaves the channel, trailbot mourns the loss.